spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-availability-notification-feature.md

 {% info_block warningBox “Verification” %}

 We recommend setting `AVAILABILITY_NOTIFICATION_CHECK_PRODUCT_EXISTS` to true.
-Make sure that you are not catching the mentioned above exception somewhere in your Pyz code but use check of `$availabilityNotificationSubscriptionResponseTransfer->getIsSuccess()`.
+Make sure that you are not catching the mentioned above exception somewhere in your `Pyz` code but use the check of `$availabilityNotificationSubscriptionResponseTransfer->getIsSuccess()`.

 The config setting exists for BC reasons only.